 Today, there's not a compelling reason to build your own pipeline.
 We believe that the vast majority of online businesses today are actually trying to solve the same data challenges, over and over again, and spending far too much valuable time and energy doing it.
 We believe that these companies would be far better served by buying a data pipeline rather than building their own from scratch.

 Ten years ago, it wasn't uncommon for an online business to build their own CRM.
 This wasn't an unreasonable choice back then—enterprise solutions were a poor fit for many growing companies and Salesforce.com and others hadn't yet provided an effective alternative.
 But today, businesses don't just decide to build their own CRM.
 It's too much work, it's too expensive, and the alternatives are just too good.
 We believe this same transition is happening today for data pipelines.

-When setting out to purchase a data pipeline, start by answering two important question about your data needs:
+When setting out to purchase a data pipeline, start by answering three important question about your data needs:

 Every aspect of your organization now has data associated with it, and this data lives in different systems: customer data, transactional data, product usage, web clickstream, advertising, email marketing, CRM, accounting, operational data, and more.
 The breadth of the data you'll need to consolidate as well as the specific sources that are the highest priority will impact how you build your data pipeline.

 One area where we see leaders get tripped up is assuming that they need to start with a big bang approach, waiting to roll out a data pipeline until it incorporates all important organizational data.
 We suggest, instead, an incremental approach: prioritize the data sources with the highest immediate return and get those up and running.
 Then, work to grow the universe of data you're consolidating one source at a time.

 Using this approach requires that you build a comprehensive list of sources that you will eventually want to consolidate prior to making any purchase decisions.
 Even if a given source isn't a high priority today, you need to make sure that your platform of choice will support it when you get there.